Jeremy Hix

 hixjerem@msu.edu

-Jeremy received his B.S. in Biology and Chemistry from Alma College (Alma, MI) in 2006, and has nearly 20 years of experience in preclinical In-Vivo research using surgery, telemetry, and imaging.
-Jeremy is a Laboratory Animal Technologist (LATG) certified by the American Association for Laboratory Animal Science (AALAS) and is a Surgical Research Technologist (SRT) certified by the Academy of Surgical Research (ASR), with extensive surgical experience in both Small Animal and Large Animal surgical models.
+Jeremy earned his B.S. in Biology and Chemistry from Alma College in 2006 and brings 20 years of experience in preclinical research.
+He is a Laboratory Animal Technologist (LATG) certified by the American Association for Laboratory Animal Science (AALAS) and a Surgical Research Technologist (SRT) certified by the Academy of Surgical Research (ASR), with extensive hands-on experience in both small- and large-animal surgical models.

-Outside of IQ, Jeremy is the Chief Instructor and Dojo-Cho (Manager) for a local Japanese Martial Arts Aikido Dojo: Greater Lansing Aikido, which is affiliated with the international organization Aikido World Alliance (AWA) and the Aikikai Foundation, Hombu Dojo (Tokyo, Japan).
+Outside of his work at Michigan State University, Jeremy is Chief Instructor of Greater Lansing Aikido, a Japanese martial arts dojo affiliated with the Aikido World Alliance (AWA) and the Aikikai Foundation, Hombu Dojo (Tokyo, Japan).
+His leadership in and out of the laboratory reflects a commitment to discipline, mentorship, and continuous improvement.